- About

-Academic advising is an interactive process in which the advisor helps the student set and achieve academic goals and make responsible decisions.
-Academic advisors offer one-on-one support in areas such as course selection, choice of major, college transition issues, careers or graduate study, and referral to other support services.
-Academic advising at Taylor is offered in a two-tiered approach: students are assigned a major advisor from their department as well as a general advisor who provides assistance with Foundational Core requirements.
+Academic advising is an interactive process in which the faculty advisor helps the student set and achieve academic goals.
+Academic advisors offer one-on-one support in course selection, choice of major, college transition issues, careers or graduate study, and referral to other support services.
+In addition to the faculty advisor, students also have access to a general advisor who provides assistance with degree requirements and Foundational Core requirements.

 What is the Purpose of Foundational Core Courses?